streamr-dev/quick-dijkstra/README.md

  * typescript-node is an example of using the WebAssembly library on NodeJS with TypeScript
  * javascript-web is an example of using the WebAssembly library imported using the script tag on web
  * typescript-webpack is an example of using the WebAssembly library in a TypeScript project with webpack
+ * typescript-react is an example of using the WebAssembly library in a React TypeScript project generated using create-react-app

 The most complete example is the typescript-webpackit, as it includes an example of converting a network graph into the format required by the library.
 Pay attention to the webpack.config.js file; custom rules are neede in order to use the WebAssembly library in a WebPack project.
 Also note that the .wasm file needs to be served by the web server from the same folder together with